 - How to start birth control pills on any day?

 - Starting birth control pills

-- How long do birth control pills take to start working?
+- How to stop birth control pills during cycle?

 - Talk to a gynecologist online for free